✔ No account fees or minimums ✔ Up to 4.20% APY

 One way to stop overspending on clothing is to figure out how much you’re actually shelling out each month and then set a limit.
 There are several different budgeting techniques, such as the 50-30-20 rule.
 This divides your take home money into three categories: needs (50%), wants (30%) and savings and debt repayment (20%).

 The needs category encompasses expenses you can’t avoid like groceries, housing, and utilities.
-Generally clothes fall into the discretionary wants group along with entertainment, dining out, monthly subscription expenses.
-Some financial experts suggest limiting clothing spending to 2 to 2.5% of your take-home pay which equals between 6 to 8% of the 30% of non-essential purchases.
-If you make $4,000 a month, 30% of that amount equals $1,200.
-6 to 8% of that figure equals an allotment of $72 to $96 a month for apparel.
+Generally, clothes fall into the discretionary wants group along with entertainment, dining out, and monthly subscription expenses.
+Some financial experts suggest limiting clothing spending to 2 to 2.5% of your take-home pay which equals between 6% and 8% of the 30% wants category.
+If you make $4,000 a month after taxes, 30% of that amount equals $1,200: 6% to 8% of that figure equals an allotment of $72 to $96 a month for apparel.
 If that doesn’t sound like enough, you’ll want to see what other non-essentials in the wants category you can scale back.

 12. Go Shopping in Your Own Closet